ioit-aaa/dotfiles/README.md

 # dotfiles

-My personal dotfiles, specific to Linux
+Personal dotfiles for Linux.

-This repository does not contain any personal privacy information.
+This repository does not contain personal or sensitive information.

 > [!WARNING]
-> Unless you know what you're doing, it's best not to overwrite your original configuration lightly.
+> Do not overwrite your existing configuration unless you know exactly what you are doing.